 Steps to help reduce stress

-So the most important thing you can do on a daily basis is to take steps to address the stress in your life but don’t forget to think about your partner, your children, your friends and the extended family.
+So, the most important thing you can do daily is to take steps to address the stress in your life but don’t forget to think about your partner, children, friends, and the extended family.
 Help recognise the signs, help yourself and help them.
-Below I have list some key steps to deal with stress.
+Below I have listed some key steps to deal with stress.

 - Limit distractions